Xtages/site/blog/content/posts/more-tooling-more-problems/index.md

 The modern software development workflow is currently stuck in a local maxima where developers are forced to use a myriad of tools and SaaS services on a daily basis in order to do their jobs.
 These SaaS companies, smartly, try to be best-of-breed of their own niches but time and time again ignore how well they fit into the landscape of tools that a developer must master in order to accomplish meaningful work.

 On a daily basis a developer might have to interact with many services the image below shows.
-{{< figure src="tools.png" alt="A diagram of many of the tools a Software Engineer might have to use on a given day" class="d-flex justify-content-center">}}
+{{< figure src="tools.png" alt="A diagram of many of the tools a Software Engineer might have to use on a given day" class="d-flex justify-content-center in-content">}}

 Those are a lot of tools each requiring a fair amount of time to ramp up in order to get familiar with them.